 Most general surgeons are not specifically trained in flat closure and can lack the technical skill.
 They can fail to recognize this limitation because they often don’t prioritize the cosmetic result in the way the patient expects.
 The reality right now is that patients can be left with unsightly, uncomfortable excess tissue, folds and puckers, and other “cosmetic defects” (any part of the contour, or shape, of the mastectomy site that is not smooth and flat).

 Ethically and legally speaking, surgeons must obtain informed consent from their patients before they operate.
 The AMA code of medical ethics is crystal clear: surgical patient’s consent is specific to a defined intervention, and does not authorize the surgeon to take liberties unilaterally while the patient is unconscious.
 The only exception is emergency situations that arise during the surgery.

-The patient experiences flat denial as dehumanizing and traumatic.
-The only real matter of choice in the whole cancer treatment process is the reconstruction decision.
-To snatch this choice away is the height of cruelty.
+The patient experiences both intentional and negligent flat denial as dehumanizing and traumatic.
+The only real matter of choice in the whole cancer treatment process is the reconstruction decision, and to take this choice away is cruel… and avoidable.
 Cancer should be the worst part of breast cancer treatment.
-There’s no room for paternalism in medicine, and we must work together to put an end to flat denial once and for all.

-This page was authored by NPOAS Founder Kim Bowles, and an edited version was originally published at Flat Closure NOW.
+This page was authored by NPOAS Founder Kim Bowles.
+An edited version was originally published at Flat Closure NOW.

 Patients Speak on Flat Denial

 I was given a skin-sparing mastectomy.
 I did not consent to that outcome, nor did ever imply that it was anything I wanted.
 I am devastated.Anonymous victim

 My surgeon told me the day after surgery, in the hospital, that she left extra skin in case i changed my mind about reconstruction.
 I was too out of it to respond.Anonymous victim